radoslavdodek/AI-Helper/README.md

 ## Setup global hotkeys in Ubuntu

+This application is designed to work with global hotkeys.
+To set it up in Ubuntu, simply follow these steps:

-Open Settings -> Keyboard Shortcuts -> Custom Shortcuts
+Open _Settings -> Keyboard Shortcuts -> Custom Shortcuts_ and create the following shortcuts:

 ### Rewrite text